ibm-cloud-docs/CDN/how-to.md

    ![Purge activity](images/purge-activity.png)

-   **NOTE:** If there are more than 15 purges, Purge Activity is trimmed every 15 days automatically.
+If there are more than 15 purges, Purge Activity is trimmed every 15 days automatically.
+{: note}

 ## Updating CDN Configuration details
 {: #updating-cdn-configuration-details}